Tomohiro-Yamashita/HashAccess-Swift/README.md

 4. Then the file path will be shown.

 ## Usage - HashAccess

+Copy the HashAccess.swift in this project to yours

 ```
 // To register the files
 hashAccess.register(fileURLs:[URL]) { (result) -> (Void) in